National scenic area (Scotland): Operation

 The Kyles of Bute national scenic area in Argyll and Bute.

 NSAs are currently designated under the Planning etc. (Scotland) Act 2006: all 40 current NSAs were redesignated under this act via a single order in 2010.
 Designation provides an additional level of protection to specified areas.
 For developments that would ordinarily require only local authority planning permission the Scottish Government must be informed if advice from NatureScot is ignored.
 Additionally, there are some classes of development that would not normally require planning permission to proceed when located outwith a national scenic area, but which are subject to controls within them.
 These developments include the erection of agricultural and forestry buildings over 12 m high, the construction of vehicle tracks for agriculture or forestry purposes (unless forming part of an approved scheme), and local authority roadworks outside present road boundaries costing more than £100,000.
+The NSA designation has thus served to prevent major intrusive developments such as wind farms occurring within the designated areas.